isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 The following example shows how to configure a class using an expression and a subnet using that class.
-This configuration defines the class named "Client_foo".
-It is comprised of all clients whose client ids (option 61) start with the string "foo".
+This configuration defines the class named `"Client_foo"`.
+It is comprised of all clients whose client IDs (option 61) start with the string `"foo"`.
 Members of this class will be given addresses from 192.0.2.10 to 192.0.2.20 and the addresses of their DNS servers set to 192.0.2.1 and 192.0.2.2.